joeyparrish/pokeheim/testing-script.md

 1. Pet Foo, message should be "Foo loves you"
 1. Log out & back in
 1. Check mouseover text, should show "Foo"
+1. Rename to something long, confirm that 20 characters are allowed
 1. Rename to "greyling" (all lowercase)
 1. Check mouseover text, should show "Greyling" (capital)
 1. Recall greyling